mudita/MuditaOS/pure_changelog.md

 * Fixed missing contact entries when scrolling through the contact list
 * Fixed misunderstanding holes in sms conversations
 * Fixed occasional crash when unplugging Pure from PC when connected with Mudita Center
+* Fixed ability to create contact with 2 same numbers

 ## [1.7.2 2023-07-28]